 The UPSTART program shows continued success at helping preschool age children develop literacy skills and prepare for entry into kindergarten.
-There is also evidence UPSTART students' literacy achievement is sustained throughout kindergarten and into first grade.
+There is also evidence that UPSTART program students' literacy achievement is sustained throughout kindergarten and into first grade.
 Given the success at improving literacy test scores, we recommend that the state continue providing the UPSTART program to children.
-The strong program effects support wide-scale implementation across a variety of preschool populations.

-During the 2016-2017 program year, more C8 students were classified as graduates when compared to the previous cohorts (89% graduation rate in C8 versus an 87% graduate rate in C7) even in the face of a 62% enrollment increase.
-It is important to continually monitor program usage as children who failed to meet the program requirements for graduation had, on average, significantly lower literacy outcome scores when compared to UPSTART graduates.
-Moreover, our families that did not meet usage requirements were more likely to have other indicators of risk, such as lower levels of parental education, lower household incomes, and being non-native English speakers.
+During the 2017-2018 program year, a consistent group of C9 students were classified as graduates when compared to the previous cohorts (89% graduation rate in C8 and C9) even in the face of a 33% enrollment increase.
+It is important to continually monitor program usage as previous reports indicated that children who failed to meet the program requirements for graduation had, on average, significantly lower literacy outcome scores when compared to UPSTART graduates (Evaluation and Training Institute, 2018).
+Moreover, Cohort 9 families that did not meet usage requirements were more likely to have other indicators of risk, such as lower levels of parental education, lower household incomes, and being non-native English speakers.
 Graduation rates need to be carefully monitored because a significant decline might erode literacy outcomes for the most at-risk students.

 Program Recommendations.
-Although the graduation rates for C8 students were slightly higher than the previous year, as UPSTART continues its expansion it is important to continually monitor program implementation to be sure that increased enrollment does not erode graduation or usage rates, two key areas for ensuring strong student literacy achievement and future program success.
+Although the graduation rates for C9 students were the same as the previous year, as UPSTART continues its expansion it is important to continually monitor program implementation to be sure that increased enrollment does not erode graduation or usage rates, two key areas for ensuring strong student literacy achievement and future program success.
 Specifically, we recommend that the program vendor consider the following recommendations: